VTNoble/USGS-earthquakes/README.md

 # leaflet-challenge

-In this repository, a map was created based on USGS earthquake data.
+In this repository, a map was created based on USGS earthquake data using HTML and JavaScript with Leaflet.
 The map shows all of the earthquakes around the world in the past 7 days.

 The map has two base maps (Street and Topographic) as well as an overlay for the earthquakes which can be toggled on or off.